The Heads of Cerberus

-Long before THE HUNGER GAMES… Before even Philip K. Dick or H.P.
-Lovecraft… This 1919 pulp classic explored a nightmarish alternative reality where America’s ruling class forces the poor to compete in deadly games for their amusement.
+Long before The Hunger Games… Before even Philip K. Dick or H.P.
+Lovecraft… This 1919 pulp classic explored a nightmarish alternative reality where America’s ruling class forces the poor to compete in deadly games.

 Win, and you’ll earn a lifetime of fame and luxury.
 But the games are rigged, and a public execution awaits all who dare to try.